kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 for a label, it means there were Jobs using the custom controller created, so the feature is in use.

-For a specific Job in question, check if the Job has the `managed-by` label.
+For a specific Job in question, check if the Job has the "managed-by" label.

 ###### How can someone using this feature know that it is working for their instance?